How does our debt consolidation process work?

 A debt consolidation program is the best option for several reasons.

-Three, there's no collateral.
+- There's no collateral.

-Four, there's a fixed interest rate.
+- There's a fixed interest rate.

-Fifth, you can qualify for it even if you don't have an excellent credit score.
+- You can qualify for it even if you don't have an excellent credit score.

 You can consolidate private student loans with a consolidation loan.
 For federal student loans, you can enroll in the various student loan consolidation programs.
-Should you consolidate credit cards online?

 Of course, the benefits of this debt relief option only apply if you make your monthly payments.
 If you don't consistently make the required monthly payments on time, you won't get out of debt, and your credit score will never improve.
 It's best to enter a debt consolidation program with the determination to make the monthly payments and improve your financial life for the long haul.

 Should you consolidate debts when they are in collections?
 Is that even possible?
-The correct answer is you can, and you should.
+The answer is you can, and you should.